 - 1. Turn off your computer.

 - 2. Disconnect the power adapter from your computer.

 - 3. Remove the base cover.

 - 4. Remove the battery.

 - 5. Press and hold the power button for 20 seconds to drain the flea power.

 - 6. Install the battery.

 - 7. Install the base cover.

 - 8. Connect the power adapter to your computer.

 - 9. Turn on your computer.

-NOTE: For more information about performing a hard reset, see the knowledge base article 000130881 at www.dell.com/support.
+- NOTE: For more information about performing a hard reset, search in the Knowledge Base Resource at www.dell.com/support.